UWC2-APIDOC/to-do-service-au24/docs/overview_CT.md

 - [Set up your development system](before-you-start-a-tutorial.md)

-**Note:*- You only need to follow the setup steps once per development system.
+**Note:** You only need to follow the setup steps once per development system.

 ## Create your first task